If you live in Wisconsin, this article will help you learn how to grow Dahlias outside your home! I live in southeastern Wisconsin, so I am in Zone 5.

 - Depending on the plant’s size, the tubers should be planted one foot apart for smaller growing varieties and up to three feet apart for larger dahlias types.

-- Use a low nitrogen soil mix to avoid the risk of tuber root and underperforming flowering.
+- Use a low nitrogen soil mix to avoid the risk of tuber rot and underperforming flowering.

 How to Care for Dahlias

 - Make sure to fertilize lightly during the mid-summer through late autumn to get the best flowers out of the plants.
-Avoid over-fertilizing and fertilizer with high nitrogen content.
+However, avoid over-fertilizing and fertilizer with high nitrogen content.